erasromani/FinalProjectDRL.github.io/index.md

 </p>

 ## Experiments and results
 Two models are proposed to solve the above enviroment setting, which are actor critic using a PPO agent and dueling double deep q network.
-The parameters of actor critic with a PPO agent are
+The parameters of the two models are shown in the below table.

 | Parameters    | Actor Critic |Dueling Double DQN|
 | ------------- | ----------------- |--------|